shilohc/rss2018-team4/assets/posts/lab6.md

 #### Real Robot - Shiloh Curtis

-On the racecar, localization was only verified qualitatively.
+On the racecar, localization was verified qualitatively.
 Given an initial pose it performed well; the error in the returned position remained less than 0.4 meters while the car was driven down a hallway, most of which was steady-state error.
 (Unlike the simulator, the real world does not provide ground-truth odometry data, so it was difficult to quantitatively measure the localization error with more accuracy.)

 <center><img src="assets/images/LocalizationErrorReal.png" width="300" ></center>
 <center>*Figure 9: Screenshot of rviz showing localization error between map and laserscan data.
-This error is relatively small in comparison to the size of features in the hallway, and an order of magnitude less than the hallway width.*</center>
+This error is relatively small in comparison to the size of features in the hallway, and is an order of magnitude less than the hallway width.*</center>

 The robot did not perform as well when not given an accurate initialization pose or when kidnapped.
 When not given an initialization pose, or when moved to a completely different part of the basement, it was unable to converge on the correct location.
 However, if it was moved a short distance (on the order of 1 meter), it was usually able to correctly relocalize.

 For good performance with SLAM, further parameter tuning to reduce error would be necessary.
 However, for navigation using a pre-made map, our localization algorithm in its current state would work as long as the robot is not picked up and moved.

 <center><img src="assets/images/split_screen_localization.gif" width="300" ></center>
 <center>*Figure 10: Localization running on the racecar in the Stata basement.
-On the left, a video of the robot in the hallway; on the right, the corresponding rviz visualization.*</center>
+On the left is a video of the robot in the hallway; on the right, the corresponding rviz visualization.*</center>

 ## Lessons Learned - Eleanor Pence